Attorneys Only: Please contact the judicial assistant if you need an afternoon UMC hearing and we ill accommodate you.

 Contested Final Hearings and Trials

-Most contested final hearings and trials will not be handled by telephone at this time, and will most likely need to be rescheduled for a later date.
+Some contested final hearings and trials will not be handled by video/telephone at this time, and will most likely need to be rescheduled for a later date.
 Parties are encouraged to participate in mediation or other alternatives for dispute resolution (which may also be done by telephone during this time), to attempt to resolve disputes which would otherwise require a trial.

 Most general questions can be answered by reading the Divisional Instructions herein.
 For case-specific questions the best way to contact the Judicial Assistant is via email at CAD-DivisionFZ@pbcgov.org for family cases or CAD-DivisionIZ@pbcgov.org.